 One of the biggest investments you will have to make in your home is putting on a new roof.
 Every 15 to 20 years, you will have to ensure the roof of your home is redone.
-Over the span of a life in a home this could mean two or even three roofs need to be put on.
-Most of the investment needed for the new roof will be put towards the labor of a professional roofer, as the materials can be purchased at a relatively small cost.
+Over the span of a life in a home this could mean installing multiple roofs.
+Most of the investment for the new roof will be put towards the labor of a professional roofer.
+You can purchase materials at a relatively small cost.

 But becoming a roofer also may not require any special certifications or qualifications.
 If you have a truck and some tools and can order the materials, you can learn on the job.
 So the question becomes: how can you make sure the service that you’re paying for is of a high quality?
 What should you look for when hiring a professional roofer?
 We have written a few tips for you to consider when searching for your contractor.

 The best way to begin your search for a professional roofer is to obtain recommendations from your friends and family.
-By speaking to people you trust, you can be sure that you’re getting accurate and honest information about roofers, from people have had similar work done on their own homes.
+By speaking to people you trust, you can be sure that you’re getting accurate and honest information about roofers.
+You receive from people have had similar work done on their own homes.

 This doesn’t mean that you should take your friends and family at nothing but their word, of course.
 Even your most trusted of confidants may have biases.
 But you can cull a preliminary list of candidates to interview or from whom to obtain quotes in this way.